mahfuzHasan2003/mahfuzHasan2003/README.md

 ###

-- 🚀 I'm currently working on a chatting application.
+<p>I'm passionate Frontend Developer with expertise in React and modern UI/UX principles.
+I enjoy solving bugs, tackling complex problems, and exploring new technologies to build seamless and user-friendly web applications.
+Seeking opportunities to grow and contribute in a dynamic environment.</p>

-- 📚 I'm currently learning Next.js.
+- 📚 I'm currently learning Next.js for full stack and GSAP for animation.
 - 💡 **Fun fact:** `{ "status": 102, "message": "request under processing" }`

 ---